patthomasrick/EggyBlog/posts/pages/home.md

 date: '2020-01-02'
 ---

 I’m Patrick, a software engineer.
-I will be starting as an associate solutions engineer at [C3 AI](https://c3.ai/) in January.
+I am an associate solution engineer at [C3 AI](https://c3.ai/).
 I graduated from the [University of Virginia’s School of Engineering and Applied Sciences](https://engineering.virginia.edu/) in May of 2021 with bachelor's degrees in
 [Computer Science](https://engineering.virginia.edu/departments/computer-science)